These little beds are so cute.

 We took a few minutes to check out Ho'okipa beach (famous to surfers and windsurfers since it's known for huge waves) There were cars packed in the pull-off...no room, so we looked at it through the car windows.
 It was too early to see any surfers.
 We figured we'd check it out on the return trip home.

 Here's the official Hana Highway marker.
 Sitting on top is Devil Squirrel.
 We take him on all our trips and photograph him on special landmarks.
-All along the 52 mile road to Hana, there are stands selling fruit, banana bread and smoothies.

 Our next "official"stop was Twin Falls.
 There are no road signs indicating where you are.
 You just have to look for landmarks and cars pulled off to the side.
 The hotel gave us an information sheet indicating recommended stops...and we had the CD.
 Even with this information, finding everything was hard.